-RRJ Capital Ltd., run by former Goldman Sachs (GS) Group Inc. banker Richard Ong, plans to raise at least $5 billion for a private-equity fund focusing on China and Southeast Asia, a person with knowledge of the matter said.
+RRJ Capital Ltd., run by former Goldman Sachs (GS:US) Group Inc. banker Richard Ong, plans to raise at least $5 billion for a private-equity fund focusing on China and Southeast Asia, a person with knowledge of the matter said.

 RRJ, based in Hong Kong and Singapore, has received more than $3 billion of commitments from investors, said the person, who asked not to be identified because the process is private.
 The firm plans a so-called first closing of the fund in September, according to the person.